zwpdbh/loco_hello/frontend/README.md

 style = ["/tailwind.css"]
 ```

-Generate the tailwind.css file given `tailwind.config.js` and `input.css` is prepared from Dioxus, we only need to run:
+Given both `tailwind.config.js` and `input.css` are already prepared from Dioxus, to generate the tailwind.css file we only need to run:

 ```sh
 npx tailwindcss -i ./input.css -o ./tailwind.css --watch